Updated Mar 29, 2026

 How do wellbeing and extracurricular opportunities fit?

-Wellbeing and extracurricular engagement underpin persistence and attainment, especially where programmes span multiple communities.
-Students benefit when universities integrate counselling, sports, societies and peer networks into course communications so they do not feel peripheral.
-Where group work is required, structured roles, milestones and transparent peer‑assessment reduce the anxiety commonly reported in interdisciplinary teams and improve the learning community experience.
+Wellbeing and extracurricular opportunities matter because students on cross-departmental programmes can feel disconnected from the communities around them.
+Universities strengthen persistence and attainment when counselling, sports, societies, and peer networks are built into course communications rather than left for students to discover alone.
+That joined-up signposting helps students feel they belong, not peripheral.
+Where group work is required, fair group work assessment, structured roles, milestones, and transparent peer assessment reduce the anxiety commonly reported in interdisciplinary teams and improve the learning community experience.

 What organisational structures actually help?

-Siloed arrangements generate friction for students who cross departmental boundaries.
-Integrated models work better: centralised advising accessible to all combinations, shared case notes across services and a single source of truth for timetables and assessment calendars.
-Name owners for programme‑level communications and publish what to expect when students ask for help.
-Track time to resolution and reasons for delay so teams can address bottlenecks and share practices from areas where response and follow‑through are strongest.
+Organisational structure matters because siloed arrangements create extra admin for students already navigating complexity.
+Integrated models work better: centralised advising accessible to all pathway combinations, shared case notes across services, and a single source of truth for timetables and assessment calendars.
+Name owners for programme-level communications and publish what students should expect when they ask for help.
+Then track time to resolution and reasons for delay, so teams can remove bottlenecks and repeat what works.

 What are students satisfied with, and what needs work?